 The most commonly used bills of sale in West Virginia are the general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a boat.

 A West Virginia bill of sale, regardless of the item being sold, requires certain information about the sale.
 The description of the item being sold is what sets the bills of sale apart.
 All West Virginia bills of sale should include:

 A general West Virginia bill of sale is used to sell an item that isn't a motor vehicle, a boat, or a gun.
 Common items for this bill of sale includes appliances, furniture, and used electronics.
 You can describe the item using the following information (if available):

-The State of West Virginia provides a bill of sale for motor vehicles.
-You can use it or write your own bill of sale if it includes all of the same information and provided that it is notarized.
+The State of West Virginia provides a West Virginia DMV Bill of sale for motor vehicles on its website.
+You can use it or write your own car bill of sale, and long as it includes all of the same information and it is notarized.
 The required information includes:

 The State of West Virginia provides a bill of sale for boats.
 You can use it or write your own if it has all of the same information and it is notarized.
 The information that must be included is: